mortezakowkabi/jcb-persian-documentation/041-Upgrade-to-JCB-v2.5.8-and-using-the-new-Admin-View-and-Admin-Fields.md

 [00:16:53](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h16m53s)

 There is one heads up concerning something that is a little different to how things were done previously.
 Close and go out of this Admin View.
 It may be mentioned that here(buttons below a view) is a shortcut to get to the Admin Fields without opening the Admin View and then the Admin Fields.
 If the right button is used, it will automatically open the Admin Fields.
-Changes may be made and it is linked to the Look Admin View and it is same with the Conditions.
+Changes may be made and it is linked to the Look Admin View and the same applies to the Conditions.
 The second button is for conditions.

 ### Create New Admin View: Adding - Single Record Name, List Record Name, Short Description, System Name